 Ways to Reverse Fatty Liver

-The fatty liver diet eliminates refined carbohydrates, artificial flavours, and processed sweeteners like fructose.
-Instead, it favours a diet low in carbohydrates made up of foods like whole grains, fruits, and vegetables, as well as fish, nuts, and seeds that consist of omega-3 fatty acids that are anti inflammatory.
+Instead choose a diet rich in legumes, diet low in carbohydrates made up of foods like fiber rich whole grains, fruits, and vegetables, as well as fish, nuts, and seeds that consist of omega-3 fatty acids that are anti inflammatory.

 There are no medicines prescribed particularly to treat NAFLD.
 However, your doctor may suggest some drugs and supplements based on your medical conditions.

 Natural supplements may be better than medicines that increase the burden on the liver when treating fatty liver, but be sure to see your doctor before taking any new supplement.
 You can take amino acids, turmeric, milk thistle, and vitamin E.

-Studies show that stress worsens inflammation in the body resulting in increased adverse effects of fatty liver.
+Studies show that stress worsens inflammation in the body resulting in adverse effects of fatty liver.
 Rest involves obtaining regular, high-quality sleep and prioritising stress-relieving activities, such as yoga in the morning, watching movies with friends or doing fun things with your kids on the weekends.